-"The nation behaves well if it treats its natural resources as assets which it must turn over to the next generation increased, and not impaired, in value." - Theodore Roosevelt ith a multitude of natural parks and preserves encompassing sandy beaches, marshes, creeks and islands, Northeast Florida is just waiting to be explored.
+ith a multitude of natural parks and preserves encompassing sandy beaches, marshes, creeks and islands, Northeast Florida is just waiting to be explored.
 Visitors to the First Coast's parks and preserves will get a true taste of the real Florida.
 Along with precious protected lands are a variety of birds native to Florida, including storks, cranes, cormorants, song birds and spoonbills.
 The 2,000-mile Great Florida Birding and Wildlife Trail is a self-guided trail designed by the Florida Fish and Wildlife Conservation Commission.
 Spots on the First Coast include many of our state parks, forests and preserves.

-Our area is fortunate enough to have the largest urban park system in the country, with more than 80,000 acres of parks, along with 10 state and national parks and a national preserve.
+Our area is fortunate enough to have the largest urban park system in the country, with more than 80,000 acres of parks, along with state parks, forests and a national preserve.
 Whether you are looking to hike through a shaded trail, kayak down a creek, spot birds perched high in the trees or have a peaceful picnic, parks and preserves provide a perfect escape from the hustle and bustle of urban life.
 When it comes to playing outdoors, there is something for anyone and everyone.
 Get ready to enjoy the First Coast wilderness!

-John M. Bethea State Forest 259-2157
+John M. Bethea State Forest

-11656 SR 2, Sanderson www.freshfromflorida.com
+11656 SR 2, Sanderson

 Black bears, river otters and bobcats, oh my!
-These and many other animals can be found in the 37,736-acre forest, which establishes a continuous wildlife corridor between the Okefenokee National Wildlife Refuge and the Osceola National Forest.
+These and many other animals can be found in the 37,735-acre forest, which establishes a continuous wildlife corridor between the Okefenokee National Wildlife Refuge and the Osceola National Forest.
 Visitors can enjoy the nearly three miles of riverfront along the St. Marys River, where they can launch canoes.
 Small ponds are sprinkled throughout the forest, the perfect spots for serene fishing aside from the river.